rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ### Unity Plugin Reloading

 Unity presents a complication that it does not unload libraries once they are loaded, which happens when it is first used.
 This means that we cannot recompile the C++ library without restarting Unity.
 This creates a larger iteration time.
-In order to counter this, the [UnityNativeTool](https://github.com/mcpiroman/UnityNativeTool) open source project is used.
+In order to counter this, the [UnityNativeTool](https://github.com/mcpiroman/UnityNativeTool) :cite:`unity-native-tool` open source project is used.
 This effectively wraps native functions and un/loads the library itself.
 It is an editor-only tool.
 A few modifications were made to this in several pull requests, see [#14](https://github.com/mcpiroman/UnityNativeTool/pull/14), [#15](https://github.com/mcpiroman/UnityNativeTool/pull/15), [#18](https://github.com/mcpiroman/UnityNativeTool/pull/18), [#19](https://github.com/mcpiroman/UnityNativeTool/pull/19), [#20](https://github.com/mcpiroman/UnityNativeTool/pull/20), [#21](https://github.com/mcpiroman/UnityNativeTool/pull/21), [#28](https://github.com/mcpiroman/UnityNativeTool/pull/28) on GitHub.

 ### Future Work